 - Lower the heat, cover and simmer for 25 minutes, stirring occasionally until greens become tender.

-- Stir in the lemon juice and tomatoes and continue cooking for another 5 minutes.
+- Stir in the lemon juice and tomatoes; taste and add salt, as needed.
+Continue cooking for another 5 minutes.

 |Nutritional Guidelines (per serving)|

 |Unsaturated Fat||12 g|